nest/nest-simulator/doc/examples/brunel_siegert_nest.rst

     nest.SetDefaults("siegert_neuron", neuron_params)

-Creation of the nodes using ``Create``.
+Creation of the nodes using :py:func:`.Create`.
 One rate neuron represents the excitatory population of LIF-neurons in the SLIFN and one the inhibitory population assuming homogeneity of the populations.